wp-plugins/woocommerce-rrp/readme.txt

 = What if I want to change the "Product Price Text" for a certain product? =

 This can be done using the built in [WordPress add filter function](http://codex.wordpress.org/Function_Reference/add_filter "Function Reference/add filter").
-For example, if we had a product with an id of 96 and we wanted to change the text of the "Product Price Text" field to "Your new Product Price Text, the function would like this:
+For example, if we had a product with an id of 96 and we wanted to change the text of the "Product Price Text" field to "Your new Product Price Text", the function would like this:

 `
 function change_before_regular_price( $woo_rrp_before_price ) {